AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

   \]
 </figure>

 This translation between forward, lateral & rotational force and the application of power is done in firmware, meaning the rest of the stack needn't be aware of the specifics of this bot; Three wheel holonomic or otherwise.
-While the single-precision floating point we're limited to on the Arduino (`double` is a lie) makes this tricky, in practice using unit vectors and a separate magnitude multipliers prevents `NaNs` from ruining our day.
+While the single-precision floating point we're limited to on the Arduino (`double` is a lie) makes this tricky, in practice using unit vectors and a separate magnitude multipliers prevents `NaNs` from making everything explode.

 Error correcting on the fly